MayCXC/Reis/README.md

 Read the keyboard and mouse with GLFW callbacks, and produce acceleration and inertia vectors.
 #### keyboard, mouse
-Methods called by the anonymous methods used as GLFW callbacks, called by `glfwWaitEvents` in ClientLWJGL.main
+Methods called by the anonymous methods used as GLFW callbacks, called by `glfwWaitEvents` in `ClientLWJGL.main`

 ------
 ### Server
 *server/Server.java*

-An abstract class that stores and updates the states of players and games.
+An abstract class that stores and updates the states of players and worlds.

 #### run
 Loop that checks if the server has quit, reads input, updates the server based on the amount of time elapsed since the last update, and writes output.